My Story

 In 2025, I came to the sad realization that I couldn’t safely stay in the United States much longer.
 I’m a queer, Autistic, disabled, vocal activist, but I also have a lot of privilege as a white, femme-presenting person.
 I started researching countries that I might be able to immigrate to, but I was really struggling to find a good option for me, so I kept postponing making any serious plans to leave.
 And frankly, as an activist and community organizer, I felt a little bit torn about whether I should leave.

-But that changed when I became the target of a right-wing extremist who hated my work in the community and upended my life as I knew it.
+But that changed when I became the target of a right-wing extremist who hated my work in the community and started a systematic campaign to upend my life as I knew it.

 In early 2026, I saw something online about Canada removing their first-generation descent limit for citizenship.
 “Gosh,” I thought to myself, “how lucky are those people that can claim that!”